|DATE:||January 8, 2020|

 The attached chart, Attachment A, displays final caseload assignments and administrative grants for each state and ITO.
 Administrative funds for use over the remainder of the fiscal year are subject to apportionment by the Office of Management and Budget.
 We will keep you informed regarding the availability of such funds.

-CSFP state agencies and ITOs should address questions or comments to their FNS Regional Offices, which may in turn contact Katie Treen at (703) 305-2674.
+CSFP state agencies and ITOs should address questions or comments to their FNS regional offices.